 CharacteristicsObverse (heads): Shows the familiar likeness of President Lincoln featured since 1909.

-Reverse (tails): Was first issued in 2010 and is emblematic of Lincoln’s preservation of the United States as a single and united country.
+Reverse (tails): First issued in 2010 and emblematic of Lincoln’s preservation of the United States as a single and united country.
 It features a union shield with 13 vertical stripes and our national motto in a horizontal bar above.
 A banner drapes across the front.

 - IN GOD WE TRUST